Skip to Main Content

 Anyone affiliated with KUMC (i.e. they have an email with an @kumc.edu domain) can sign up for an account.

-Can I collaborate with non-KUMC reserachers?
+Can I collaborate with non-KUMC researchers?

 Can I import my EndNote references/.pdfs into Covidence?

 Yes, after a Review in Covidence is created, you will see an option to import references from a citation manager such as EndNote, including .pdf files attached to those references.
-For more information, click the link below.
+For more information, use the link below.

 Can I use Covidence as a desktop app?